Raleigh's El Dorado expedition: Return to Trinidad

-Aftermath and consequences
+Aftermath

 Raleigh arrived in England, but he was received with lackluster praise.
 Cecil was disappointed with the lack of booty and gold considering he had invested so much in the expedition.
 A London Alderman had the rocks examined and considered them worthless even though they contained reliable assays of gold.
 He was accused by others that he had hidden the gold in remote regions in Devon and Cornwall.
 With these claims Raleigh was infuriated and decided to then write and publish an overblown account of the expedition under the title of The Discovery of rich and beautiful empire of Guiana, a work that somewhat exaggerated the whole region.

 Despite this, the book became popular not just in England but France and the Netherlands.
 Raleigh sent Kemys back to Guyana the following year to check up on the hostages and to renew the alliance with the native Indians.
 He also needed to map the Orinoco, record the Amerindian tribes, and prepare geographical, geological, and botanical reports of the country.
 Kemys this time went much further inland along the banks of the Essequibo River and reached what he wrongly believed to be Lake Parime.
 He wrote about the coast of Guiana in detail in his Relation of the Second Voyage to Guiana after his return.

 De Berrío the same year also set out with a Spanish expedition of his own with 470 men under command of Domingo de Vera Ibargoyen to search for El Dorado.
 As they advanced further inland however the Amerindians, now allied to England, attacked and destroyed Vera and Berrio's entire force losing 350 men.
 The rest tried to retreat but soon after disease and famine reduced the survivors to only a handful of men.

 After being released from prison by order of King James I in 1617, Raleigh returned to continue his quest for El Dorado on a second expedition but was to avoid any conflict with the Spanish.
 Along with Kemys and his son, Watt Raleigh, they were to have another search for the supposed gold mine at Mount Iconuri.
 However, Raleigh by now ill stayed behind in a camp on the island of Trinidad.
 Kemys remounted the Orinoco river and Watt was killed in a battle with the Spaniards as they destroyed and sacked the Spanish settlement at Santo Tome de Guayana.
 No gold was found and Kemys, disheartened by this and feeling responsible for the death of Walter's son, subsequently committed suicide.